systemd-boot(7) — Linux manual page

 during OS runtime, as well as from the Extended Boot Loader

-the following sources:
+boot entries from the following sources:

-• Boot entries defined with Boot Loader Specification[1]
+• Boot entries defined with Boot Loader Specification[1] Type

-alternatively may also describe arbitrary other EFI
+but alternatively may also describe other arbitrary EFI

 executables.

-Specification[1], as executable EFI binaries in /EFI/Linux/
+which are executable EFI binaries in /EFI/Linux/ on the ESP

-on the ESP and the Extended Boot Loader Partition.
+and the Extended Boot Loader Partition.

-• The Microsoft Windows EFI boot manager, if installed
+• The Microsoft Windows EFI boot manager, if installed.

-• The Apple macOS boot manager, if installed
+• The Apple macOS boot manager, if installed.

-• The EFI Shell binary, if installed
+• The EFI Shell binary, if installed.

 systemd-boot supports the following features: